MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 ### Create a resource group for this exercise

 > [!IMPORTANT]
 > It is important that you create all of the resources for this exercise in the same region.
 Otherwise, the VNet and VM steps will not work.
 Decide which region you want to work with based on your subscription VM allowances.
-For example, your subscription may allow you to create a Windows Server 2019 VM in the West Europe region, but not in the US West 2 region.

 ### Create a VNet and a VM